bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

   - Some servers change their generated names or IPs occasionally, requiring the player to mark them somehow?

 - Players will sometimes discover things on servers they gain access to

-  - Hints to different types of security vulnerabilities
+  - Hints to different types of security vulnerabilities in .lit files
-  - Passwords for other servers in a note
+  - Hints for passwords for other servers in text files
-  - Hints to parts of servers' passwords (or simple cipher / encoded password)
   - CCTs
-  - caches with (small) money or xp rewards, or small rep gains for active factions
+  - caches with (small) money or xp rewards, or sometimes programs or even TIX access
-  - Opportunities to buy passwords to servers they have not yet cracked

 - Player will solve simple password/auth puzzles to gain access to servers (which can be automated)
   - puzzle: password that is openly visible, or not required at all